nymtech/nym/documentation/dev-portal/src/events/ccc23/faq.md

 Make sure you read [NymVPV webpage](https://nymvpn.com/en) and our [guide to install, run and test](./nym-vpn.md) the client.

+### Why do I see different sizes of packets in my terminal log?

+One of features of Nym Mixnet's clients is to break data into the same size packets called Sphinx, which is currently ~2kb.
+When running NymVPN, the data log shows payload sizes, which are the raw sizes of the IP packets, not Sphinx.
+The payload sizes will be capped by the configured MTU, which is set around 1500 bytes.

 ## Nym Mixnet Architecture and Rewards

 We have a list of questions related to Nym Nodes and the incentives behind running them under [FAQ pages](https://nymtech.net/operators/faq/mixnodes-faq.html) in our [Operators Guide](https://nymtech.net/operators).